-To support the processing of the input just described, we index every element x of the KB using the fields domain, since we assign to this field the values corresponding to all the classes and properties belonging to domain(x).
+To support the processing of the input described in Section 3 with real-time response, CANaLI uses Apache Lucene [6] to index every element x of the KB using the fields domain, since we assign to this field the values corresponding to all the classes and properties belonging to domain(x).

-- domainOf: using the computed domains of the properties, we assign a value p to this field if $x \in domain(p)$ ; - rangeOf: using the computed ranges of the properties, we assign a value p to this field if $x \in range(p)$ .
+- domainOf: using the computed domains of the properties, we assign a value p to this field if x ∈ domain(p); - rangeOf: using the computed ranges of the properties, we assign a value p to this field if $x \in range(p)$ .